 How many counties participate in FMNP?

-How can I become an authorized WIC FMNP farmer?
+How can I become an authorized WIC FMNP farmer or Market Master?

-To become an authorized Ohio WIC FMNP farmer, please contact the Ohio Department of Health, WIC Program at 1-800-282-3435 or your local WIC office.
+To become an authorized Ohio WIC FMNP farmer or Market Master, please contact the Ohio Department of Health, WIC Program at 1-800-282-3435 or your local WIC office.